New Mosque, Istanbul: Exterior

-The exterior of the mosque itself boasts 66 domes and semi domes in a pyramidal arrangement, as well as two minarets.
+The exterior of the mosque boasts 66 domes and semi-domes in a pyramidal arrangement, as well as two minarets.
 The main dome measures 36 m in height, and is supported by four flanking semi-domes.
 The dome plan of the New Mosque is based on the earlier Şehzade Mosque designed by Mimar Sinan, and on Sedefkar Mehmed Agha's Sultan Ahmed Mosque.